VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 ## `ref [readonly]` extension methods

 we now support the following 3 cases:
-- `T this` ñ existing case, ok for any kind of receiver type.
+- `T this` ‚Äì existing case, ok for any kind of receiver type.
-- `ref T this` ñ ok with structs or with generics constrained to structs
+- `ref T this` ‚Äì ok with structs or with generics constrained to structs
-- `ref readonly T this` ñ ok with actual structs, but **not** ok with generic type parameter T regardless of constraints.
+- `ref readonly T this` ‚Äì ok with actual structs, but **not** ok with generic type parameter T regardless of constraints.

 The purpose of `ref readonly` is to avoid unnecessary copy, but with generic types, nearly all uses inside the extension will have to be done through interface methods and `ref readonly` receiver will need to be copied every time.
 As a result the user will actually **increase** implicit copying, possibly dramatically.
 It is never a good thing to use `ref readonly` with generics.
 We do not want this to lead user on wrong path.